Gwynsav/Gwynsav/README.md

 I'm a Computer Science student living abroad (hopefully permanently) and just trying to get by.

-This is my personal account where I post abhorrent creations that should never be anywhere near my real name.
-Said creations consist of projects like Linux rices using _"soon to be deprecated"_ (average Waylander copium) X software like AwesomeWM.
+This is my personal account where I post abhorrent creations that should never be anywhere near my real name, like Linux rices using _"soon to be deprecated"_ (average Waylander copium) X software like AwesomeWM.

-I hope reading my code is enough to traumatize you and permanently prevent you from using anywhere here, which I strongly advise against doing.
+I hope reading my code is enough to traumatize you and permanently prevent you from using anything here, which I strongly advise against doing.

 ## So what do you actually know?